WC Premier Winde to meet with MECs to discuss Covid-19 plans and measures

 RELATED: All eyes on Ramaphosa as Cabinet expected to discuss possibility of travel bans

-Premier Winde that provincial government is awaiting direction from the national government when it comes to decisions regarding travel and events.
+Premier Winde says that the provincial government is awaiting direction from the national government when it comes to decisions regarding travel and events.

 He says the province can only start allocating special budgets if the outbreak is declared a national emergency.

-Winde says hosting events involving international participation would be ill-advised at this time.
+Winde asserts that hosting events involving international participation would be ill-advised at this time.

 He explains that the province is setting up a regional hotline system to help deal with the influx of queries and potential cases in the Cape.